 Courts may also order accountings, repayment of improperly taken funds, or other remedies designed to correct abuse and prevent unjust enrichment.

 Joint account disputes are fact-driven.
 As time passes, bank records, medical records, and witness testimony become harder to obtain.
-Acting early if a survivorship account doesn’t reflect your loved one’s wishes can make a difference in available evidence and remedies.
-Joint accounts are helpful depending on their use; key factors are intent, timing, and conduct.
+Acting early if a survivorship account does not reflect your loved one’s wishes can make a difference in available evidence and remedies.

-If you’re facing a joint bank account dispute in an Ohio inheritance, or you believe a survivorship account may have been misused, we can help assess whether the transfer can be challenged and what options you may have.
+If you are facing a joint bank account dispute in an Ohio inheritance, or you believe a survivorship account may have been misused, we can help assess whether the transfer can be challenged and what options you may have.